 Making money on social media is kind of the dream.
 Literally.
 According to the 2022 Influencer Report from the Morning Consult: "26% [of Gen Z survey respondents] strongly agree they would take the opportunity to become an influencer" and "86% are willing to post sponsored content for money."

-Those numbers are being inflated and misinterpreted in all the latest think pieces about the future of social media and the habits of Gen Z for shock value, of course, but it is true that many young people want to make money from their social media content.
+Those numbers are being inflated and misinterpreted in all the latest think pieces about the future of social media and the habits of Gen Z for shock value, of course, but it is true that many young people want to make money from social media content.
 And you don't have to be an influencer to do that.

 Let me introduce you to the concept of User-Generated Content (UGC).